ELMA365 Store solutions / Active Directory/LDAP

 Each object is given a unique identifier: ObjectGUID in AD and entryID in LDAP.
 They make sure that all the changes made in user accounts and groups, such as locked users or edited personal data, are transferred to ELMA365 when synchronized.

 • "DN" parameter*.
-Enter the name of the attribute that stores the path to the user on your AD/LDAP server;
+Enter the name of the attribute that stores the path to the user on your AD/LDAP server.

 • "Created on" parameter.
 If automatic import is enabled, you can filter of imported objects.
-In this case the entries created prior to the specified date will not be imported into ELMA365;
+In this case the entries created prior to the specified date will not be imported into ELMA365.

 • "Updated on" parameter.
-If automatic synchronization is enabled, you can filter the updated objects.In this case the entries updated prior to the specified date will not be updated in into ELMA365;
+If automatic synchronization is enabled, you can filter the updated objects.In this case the entries updated prior to the specified date will not be updated in into ELMA365.

 • Synchronization interval in minutes.
 Set the synchronization interval according to your company's policy.
+We recommend that you set a maximum synchronization interval to minimize the system load.
+To set a maximum that ensures the lowers load, use the following formula:

 To finish, click Save.
 After that, the ELMA365 connection to the AD/LDAP server is checked.
 If the connection to the server is not established, you will see a message with an invalid parameter at the top of the page.